-This victory gave new spirits to the whole army, and made them so eager for the general engagement, that the night, though among the shortest of the year, seemed long to them. length appeared the dawn of that important day, which was to decide whether Scotland was henceforth to be an independent kingdom, or subject to a foreign voke.
-Early all was in motion in hoth armies , religious sentiments were mingled with the military ardour of the Scots : a solemn mass, in the manner of those times, was said by the Abbot of Inchaffrey amonastery in Strathearn, Who also administered to e sacrament to the King, and the great officers about him; while inferior priests did the same to the rest of the army After this, they formed in order of bat e, in a track of ground called Nether Touchadam, which lies along the declivity of a gentle rising hill.
-This situation had been previously chosen, beeause of its advantages.
-Upon the right they had a range of steep rocks, now called Marray's Craig, and in their front were steep banks of the revulet of Bannockburn.
-Not far behind them was a wood, some vestages of which still remain.
-Upon the left was a morass, now called Miltonbog, from its vicinity to a small village of that name: much of this bog is still undrained, and a part of it is at present a mill-dam.
+This victory gave new spirits to the whole ar-

+my, and made them so eager for the general engagement, that the night, though among the shortest of the year, seemed long to them.
+At length appeared the dawn of that important day which was to decide whether Scotland was henceforth to be an independent kingdom, or subject to a foreign yoke.
+Early all was in motion in both armies; religious sentiments were mingled with the military ardour of the Scots : a solemn mass, in the manner of those times, was said by the Abbot of Inchaffery, a monastry in Strathearn, who also administered the sacrament to the king, and the great officers about him, while inferior priests did the same to the rest of the army.
+After this, they formed in order of battle, in a track of ground called Nether Touchadam, which lies along the declivity of a gentle rising hill.
+This situation had been previously chosen, because of its advantages.
+Upon the right they had a range of steep rocks, now called Murray's Craig, and in their front were steep banks of the rivulet of Bannockburn.
+Not far behind them was a wood, some vestiyes of which still remain.
+Upon the left was a morass, now called Milton-bog, from its vicinity to a small village of that name; much of this bog is still undrained, and a part of it is at present a mill-dam.
 As it was then the middle of summer, it was almost quite dry.
-But King Robert hall recourse to a stratagem in order to prevent any attack from that quarter.
-He had ordered many ditches and pits to be dug, in the morass, and stakes sharpened at both ends to be driven into them, and the whole to be covered over again with green turf, so that the ground had still the appearance of being firm.
-He also caused crow-feet, or sharp-pointed irons to be scattered throughout the morass; some of which have been found there in the memory of people still living; the same manouvres were likewise carried on for a little way, along the front of the left wing; for there the banks for about two hundred yards, being flatter than they are any where else, it was the only place where the enemy could pass the river in any sort of order.
-By means of these artificial improvements, joined to the natural strength of the ground, the Scotch army stood as within an intrenchment, and the invisible pits and ditches answered to the concealed batteries of modern times
+But King Robert had recourse to a stratagem in order to prevent any attack from that quarter. - He had ordered many ditches and pits to be dug in the morass, and stakes sharpened at both ends to be driven into them, and the whole to be covered over again with green turf, so that the ground had still the appearance of being firm.
+He also caused crow-feet, or sharp-pointed irons to be scattered throughout the morass; some of which have been found there in the memory of people still living; the same manceuvres were likewise carried on for a little way, along the front of the left wing; for there the banks for about two hundred yards, being flatter than they are any where else, it was the only place where the enemy could pass the river in any sort of order.
+By means of these artificial improvements, joined to the natural strength of the ground, the Scotch army stood as within an entrenchment, and the invisible pits and ditches answered to the concealed batteries of modern times.

-Among the other occurrences of this memorable day, historians mention an incident of a singular nature.
+Amongst the other occurrences of this memorable day, historians mention an incident of a singular nature.
 As the two armies were about to engage, the Abbot of Inchaffery posting himself before the Scots, with a crucifix in his hand, they all fell down upon their knees in act of devotion.
-The enemy observing them in so uncommon a posture, concluded that they were frighted into submission, and that, by kneeling when they should be ready to fight, they meant to surrender at discretion, and only begged their lives; but they were soon deceived, when they saw them arise again, and stand to their arms with steady countenances.
+The enemy, observing them in so uncommon a posture, concluded that they were frighted unto submission, and that, by kneeling when they should be ready to fight, they meant to surrender at discretion, and only begged their lives; but they were soon deceived, when they saw them rise again, and stand to their arms with steady countenances.